Prepare index variables

 You may receive a warning message after the tool completes, stating WARNING 003485: Processing templates will not be saved to the output raster dataset because the input layer already has an active processing template.
 This warning is expected because only the imagery data gets copied and not any of the service processing templates.

-12. In the Contents pane, right-click Multispectral Landsat and choose Remove.
+- In the Contents pane, right-click Landsat Level-2 and choose Remove.

 The Zonal Statistics as Table tool calculates statistics of the raster cells within the zones of another dataset.
 In this case, you'll calculate the Maximum statistic to find the highest average temperature within each census section.

-The High_Avg_Surface_Temp_Sevilla table is added to the Contents pane under Standalone Tables.
+The Avg_SurfaceTemp_Sevilla table is added to the Contents pane under Standalone Tables.

-16. In the Contents pane, right-click High_Avg_Surface_Temp_Sevilla and choose Open.
+- In the Contents pane, right-click the Avg_SurfaceTemp_Sevilla table and choose Open.

-The MAX field shows the maximum statistic.
+The MEAN field shows the mean statistic.
 You'll rename this field for clarity.

-18. In the Fields table, in the Alias column, double-click MAX to edit the record.
-Type High Avg Temp (C).
+- In the Fields table, in the Alias column, double-click MEAN to edit the record.
+Type Avg Summer Temp (C).

 You have now completed the workflow for preparing the first input in the heat resilience index.
-First, using ArcGIS Living Atlas data, you derived land surface temperature for an area of interest using processing templates on the Multispectral Landsat image service.
+First, using ArcGIS Living Atlas data, you derived land surface temperature for an area of interest using processing templates on the Landsat Level-2 image service.
 Then, you adjusted properties on the service to filter the scenes by attribute and calculate average values across the filtered scenes.
 You also applied a spatial filter to limit the scenes to an area around the census boundaries.
+After exporting the imagery to your project, you calculated the average surface temperature within each census section.

 Derive lack of tree canopy

-This layer is a global land cover dataset using 11 land cover classes.
+This layer is a global land cover dataset that has 11 land cover classes.
 Out of these classified pixels, you'll only need those showing tree cover.
 You'll use the Reclassify tool to isolate only the tree cover pixels.

 To process only the pixels relevant to your area of interest, you'll use the processing extent to clip the raster.

-7. Click the Environments tab.
-Under Processing Extent, for Extent, click the Extent of a Layer button and choose SevillaCensus_Sections.
+- Click the Environments tab.
+Under Processing Extent, for Extent, click the Extent of a Layer button and choose Sevilla_Census_Sections.

 When the raster is finished processing, it is added to the Contents pane and drawn on the map.